Stephboss9/Stephboss9/README.md

 * Mastering and understanding JavaScript on a deep level

 ## 🎉 Some Fun Facts
-* I'm a roller skater! ⛸ (couldn't find a roller skate emoji so used this)
+* I'm a roller skater! ⛸ (couldn't find a roller skate emoji so used this 😞)
 * Born in Senegal, a country in West Africa
 * Very active (gym, sports, running)